-The community continues to support the park through an annual fundraiser and a large staff of volunteers.
+The community continues to support the park through fundraisers and a large staff of volunteers.

-Over the past five years, there has been a steady increase in attendance and revenues, as set forth in the chart below.
+Over the past nine years, there has been a steady increase in attendance and revenues, as set forth in the chart below.
 The question, of course, is how long can this rate of growth be sustained by "doing the basics well"?
 A strategic plan for continually refreshing the visitor experience and for building the market is needed.